lowlydba/tsqlt-installer/README.md

 ## Description

-A Github Action to install [tSQLt](https://github.com/tSQLt-org/tSQLt) on databases for unit testing.
+A Github Action to install [tSQLt](https://github.com/tSQLt-org/tSQLt) on SQL Server and AzureSQL databases for unit testing.

 Pull requests are welcome!

 ## Action Type